adriaFreixasWb/git-calisthenics/docs/Session5.md

 ```

 Now checkout main, you will see once again that the changes made on your branch are not on main.<br/>
-Now add the folowing chanes to your list-of-conflicts.txt
+Now add the folowing changes to your *list-of-conflicts.txt*
 ```
 Starting section
 ================